BAMMri/3D-Dynamic-Velocity/README.md

 }
 ```

-The VelocityDirectionMatrix is a diagonal matrix represented as three values that controls the sign of each velocity component (x, y, z) obtained from the gradient probing sequnce.
+The VelocityDirectionMatrix is a diagonal matrix represented as three values that controls the sign of each velocity component (x, y, z) obtained from the gradient [probing sequence](https://github.com/BAMMri/Pulseq-4DFlow/blob/main/gradient_probing.py).
 Use 1 for positive, -1 for negative direction.

 ## Example Workflow